PRIDE-R/PRIDE-R.github.io/README.md

 * [prideR](http://pride-r.github.io/prideR): an R package to access PRIDE Archive and PRIDE Cluster
 * [PRIDE Archive trends](http://pride-r.github.io/archive-anual-trends): Exploratory data analysis and visualisation of PRIDE Archive submissions trends over the years.
-* [PRIDE Archive project tagger]: The PRIDE Archive uses a system of tags to classify datasets.
+* [PRIDE Archive project tagger](http://pride-r.github.io/project-tagger/): The PRIDE Archive uses a system of tags to classify datasets.
 So far these tags are manually assigned by curators.
 By trying to build a model that predict tags, we want to find out what are behind those tags in terms of dataset metadata and natuarl language description.
 * [prideRcompare](http://pride-r.github.io/prideRcompare): Compare, distance, and clustering for prideR projects.

 ### About us